 Some jobs are not suitable for shadowing due to the nature of the work and issues around health, confidentiality and safety.
 To find out which roles are suitable take a look at our job profiles.
-In these cases, it is still worthwhile contacting the company involved to see if you can speak to someone in the job role away from their workplace.
+In these cases, it's still worthwhile contacting the company involved to see if you can speak to someone in the job role away from their workplace.
 For contact details, see employer profiles.

 How do I apply for work shadowing opportunities?

 Securing a position requires hard work and effort.
-Opportunities are very rarely advertised publicly, so it is up to you to formally approach the individuals or organisations that you are interested in working for.
+Opportunities are very rarely advertised publicly, so it's up to you to formally approach the individuals or organisations that you're interested in working for.
 Find out how to ask employers for work experience.
-Send them your CV along with a covering letter explaining why you would like to shadow them and how you feel this could benefit you.
+Send them your CV along with a cover letter explaining why you would like to shadow them and how you feel this could benefit you.
 Get tips on creating the perfect CV and cover letter.

-Your university careers service or department may also be able to recommend individuals or organisations which are open to approaches for work shadowing.
+Your university careers service or department may also be able to recommend individuals or organisations that are open to approaches for work shadowing.